khaledlarbi/ENSAE_NLP_Tweets/README.md

 - a from scratch model: LSTM.
 - a pre-trained model on a large set of French: GPT-2.

-This directory contains several files :
+This repository contains several files :
 - `colab` : a notebook allowing to test our results and to see the whole set of our tests.
 You can also find it [here](https://colab.research.google.com/drive/1gSDT18h14hxE9IFE_kEPZ6-Zxzg6JP6A?usp=sharing).
 - `rapport` : a report in pdf format.
 - `get_tweets` : the code that allowed us to retrieve the tweets.